haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTP.res_set_header(http, name, value)

-  This variable replace all occurrence of all header "name", by only one containing the "value".
+  This function replaces all occurrence of all header "name", by only one containing the "value".

   :param class_http http: The related http object.